 |Output Resistance(Ro)||10 to 100||0|

-If the supply voltage is denoted by Vcc in an op amp then, mathematically we can write, That means, output voltage v0 of an op amp cannot reach below –Vcc and above Vcc.
+A typical range of supply voltage in 741 IC is, The output of an op amp can not cross this range of supply voltage.
+That means, output voltage v0 ranges from - Vcc to + Vcc.
+If we denote the supply voltage as Vcc then, mathematically we can write, That means, output voltage v0 of an op amp cannot reach below –Vcc and above Vcc.
 Inside this range v0 is linearly proportional to the input differential voltage vd.
 This can be graphically represented as, An op amp is intended to be operated in that linear region.